Turalabs/hr-interview-summarizer/README.md

 ```

 ## How it works
-- The app captures audio (record or upload) and sends it to Whisper for transcription.
+- The app captures audio and sends it to `gpt-4o-mini-transcribe` for transcription.
 - The transcript is submitted to the selected chat model with your system prompt.
 - The model returns a JSON object, for example:
   ```json